Use a rolling budget for flexibility and long-term planning

 What is a rolling budget?

-Rolling or continuous budgets, also called rolling forecasts, are a dynamic budgeting model that involves adding another period to the end of the budget to replace the previous elapsed period.
+Rolling budgets, also called continuous budgets or rolling forecasts, are a dynamic budgeting model that involves adding another period to the end of the budget to replace the previous elapsed period.
 Once the current accounting period ends, companies create the budget for an incremental term in the future (usually a month or quarter).
-Because of this, the budget period remains the same.
+As a result, the budget period remains the same.

-For example, once the current month (June 2022) ends, your accounting team will create the rolling budget for the period one year in the future (June 2023).
+For example, once the current month (June 2022) ends, your accounting team will create the rolling budget for the period 1 year in the future (June 2023).
 In this case, the budget's term is 12 months.
-Once the current monthly budget ends, an additional new monthly budget is added at the end of the term, maintaining the 12-month or full year’s outlook.
+Once the current monthly budget ends, a new monthly budget is added at the end of the term, maintaining the 12-month or full-year outlook.

-You can create three-month, six-month, and annual rolling budget plans depending on how quickly your financial picture changes.
-A more flexible budget enables your planning process to cater to long and short-term expenditures.
+You can create 3-month, 6-month, and annual rolling budget plans depending on how quickly your financial picture changes.
+A more flexible budget enables your planning process to accommodate both long- and short-term expenditures.

 What are the benefits of a rolling budget?